Why is my credit score going down

 FAQs

-Q: Why Is My Credit Score Going Down?
+Q: Why Did My Credit Score Drop?

 A: The easiest way to find out why your scores dropped is to analyze your report with the AI-assisted CoolCredit app.
 It can highlight the problem items to make it easier to identify the cause.
 You may also consult with a professional credit expert if needed.